In Soviet Russia, time manages YOU!

 What if I genuinely don't like spending time with my partner's other partners?

-That's a difficult problem, and I don't think there's a graceful solution.
+That's a difficult problem.
+In fact, I think that might be a problem that the poly scene has yet to solve.
 In the past, I've tended to be of the opinion that grown adults can decide for themselves how they will relate to each other, and if someone I love doesn't want to spend time with someone else I love, that's okay.
 It might limit the time we spend together, but it's one of the tradeoffs we have to be able to navigate.

 My views on that have changed since I had a partner who was actively hostile and even abusive to another of my partners.
 She absolutely refused to be in the same room with my other partner, and tried to separate and isolate me from my other partner—at the same time as she demanded that I spend time with her other partner.
 I didn't realize how toxic that was until much too late.